A11YChi/organizer-onboarding/README.md

 _This document is currently in draft_

 # organizer-onboarding
-A friendly introduction to how A11YChi works
+A friendly introduction to how A11YChi works [Note: make language in this doc more friendly and easy to understand]

 ---